sandyagopi/speech-emotion-recognition/README.md

  In this algorithm we have used 7 hidden layers 2 drop out layers 1 batch normalization and max pooling layers are used for the construction.
 This proved to give a better performance than the current system

-2. Long-Short Term Memory - LSTM
+2.Long-Short Term Memory - LSTM
  In this algorithm 8 hidden layers 2 drop out layers, 2 batch normalization and 2 max pooling layers are used for the construction.
  This proved to give a better performance than the current system and has predicted the appropriate emotion.

-3. Bidirectional long-short term memory (bi-lstm)
+3.Bidirectional long-short term memory (bi-lstm)
  In this algorithm We have used 7 hidden layers 2 drop out layers, batch normalization and 1 max pooling layers are used for the building the model.
  This proved to give less accuracy than other two algorithms.